MithrilJS/mithril.js/docs/mithril.request.md

 	-	**any unwrapSuccess(any data)** (optional)

-		A preprocessor function to extract the data from a success response in case the response contains metadata wrapping the data.
+		A preprocessor function to unwrap the data from a success response in case the response contains metadata wrapping the data.

 		The default value (if this parameter is falsy) is the identity function `function(value) {return value}`